MesicBenjamin/Maps/README.md

 School of applied mathematics (University of Osijek) is shown as blue point on the map.
 Highlighted region indicates teritory that is within 20 minutes cycling distance from the location.
 ![image description](results/university.png)

-(IN PROGRESS) Public transport stops (tramway and bus) are shown as orange/coral points on the map.
+Public transport stops (tramway and bus) are shown as orange/coral points on the map.
 Highlighted region indicates teritory that is within 5 minutes walking distance from the nearest station.
 ![image description](results/transportation.png)

 Roads with dense traffic and railways are shown as gray regions.